Tips & Guides

 Before you can effectively reduce a PDF’s size, it helps to understand what is actually making it large.
 PDF file size is almost never just “the text” — a document with 50 pages of pure text will typically be under 500 KB.
 The bloat almost always comes from a handful of specific causes.

-Images embedded at print resolution (300 DPI or higher) are by far the most common cause of large PDFs.
+Images embedded at print resolution (300 DPI or higher) are the most common cause.
 A single full-page photo can add 3–10 MB on its own.

 PDFs embed font files to ensure text renders correctly everywhere.
 Custom or multiple embedded fonts add hundreds of kilobytes even to short documents.

-Scanned documents saved directly as PDF contain raw, uncompressed raster images of each page.
-A 10-page scan can easily exceed 50 MB without any compression applied.
+Scanned documents saved directly as PDF contain raw raster images of each page.
+A 10-page scan can easily exceed 50 MB without compression.

-PDFs can carry embedded thumbnails, revision history, author information, XML metadata and colour profiles that add bulk without adding useful content.
+PDFs can carry embedded thumbnails, revision history, XML metadata and colour profiles that add bulk without adding useful content.

-Documents from design applications like InDesign or Illustrator often contain flattened transparency layers, vector artwork or overlaid objects that significantly increase file size.
+Documents from InDesign or Illustrator often contain flattened transparency layers or overlaid objects that significantly increase file size.

-PDF supports embedded attachments — entire files stored inside the PDF container.
-Spreadsheets, videos or other PDFs embedded as attachments can balloon the file dramatically.
+PDF supports embedded attachments — entire files stored inside the container.
+Spreadsheets or other PDFs embedded this way can balloon the file dramatically.

 Identifying which of these applies to your PDF helps you choose the most effective compression approach rather than applying a blunt tool that may degrade quality unnecessarily.